KxSystems/docs/docs/cloud/azure/architecture.md

 -   Support of free-form queries
 -   Level of redundancy and failover

-The task of the gateway is
+The task of the gateway is to:

 -   Check user entitlements and data-access permissions
 -   Provide access to stored procedures, utility functions and business logic